3 Best Wet Cat Food Without Chicken Picks

 Bottom Line: Symptoms of chicken allergy include vomiting and diarrhea.
 See a vet to rule out causes.

-A cat in a litter box.
+A cat in a litter box

-Signs of food related allergies include digestive symptoms such as diarrhea.
+Signs of food related allergies include digestive symptoms such as diarrhea

 Is Turkey Ok for Cat With Chicken Allergy?

-Yes, but it is possible to have a chicken and turkey allergy.
+It is possible to have a chicken and turkey allergy.

 Make sure you introduce different meat sources by themselves to isolate the allergy.
 Do this with a food challenge.